w3c/editing/docs/EditContext/explainer.md

 let model = new EditModel(editContext, editContextInit.text, editContextInit.selectionStart, editContextInit.selectionEnd);
 let view = new EditView(editContext, model, editContainer);

-// Delegate focus to an EditContext when an "editable" part of the view is focused in the web app. editContainer.addEventListener("focus", () => editContext.focus());
+// Delegate to an EditContext when an "editable" part of the view is focused in the web app. editContainer.addEventListener("focus", () => editContext.focus());
 window.requestAnimationFrame(() => {
     editContext.updateLayout(editContainer.getBoundingClientRect(), computeSelectionBoundingRect());
 });

-editContainer.focus();
+editContainer.activate();
 ```

 The following code registers for `textupdate` and keyboard related events (note that keydown/keyup are still delivered to the edit container, i.e. the activeElement).
 Note that `model` represents the document model for the editable content, and `view` represents an object that produces an HTML view of that document.